-Jeff Bezos’ Blue Origin files suit in federal court as it pursues a campaign to win a slice of NASA moon contract
+Jeff Bezos’s Blue Origin files suit in federal court as it pursues a campaign to win a slice of NASA moon contract

 He also tweeted an unflattering photo of a mock-up of Blue Origin’s lander being set up at a conference, writing, “Somehow, this wasn’t convincing.”

-There is already some concern among members of Congress that NASA is funding companies run by billionaires, and Bezos’ attempt to force more funding for his company is not a good look, said Lori Garver, who served as deputy NASA administrator during the Obama administration.
+There is already some concern among members of Congress that NASA is funding companies run by billionaires, and Bezos’s attempt to force more funding for his company is not a good look, said Lori Garver, who served as deputy NASA administrator during the Barack Obama administration.

 “In the realm of battling billionaires in space, nobody gets the higher ground by fighting,” she said.
 “It causes a negative backlash that we need to move beyond.”

-Earlier this year, Sen. Maria Cantwell, a Democrat from Washington state, where Blue Origin is headquartered, introduced legislation that calls for NASA to fund another lunar lander.
+Earlier this year, Sen. Maria Cantwell (D-Wash.), where Blue Origin is headquartered, introduced legislation that calls for NASA to fund another lunar lander.
 But so far Congress has not appropriated any additional funds.

-Last month, Bezos wrote an open letter to NASA administrator Bill Nelson that said Blue Origin would make up for the funding shortfall that prevented NASA from awarding two contracts.
-Bezos offered two waive up to $2 billion in development costs over the next two years “to get the program back on track right now.”
+Last month, Bezos wrote an open letter to NASA Administrator Bill Nelson that said Blue Origin would make up for the funding shortfall that prevented NASA from awarding two contracts.
+Bezos offered to waive up to $2 billion in development costs over the next two years “to get the program back on track right now.”

 NASA has not responded publicly to the offer, however, and has moved ahead with working with SpaceX on its Starship program, paying it a first installment of $300 million soon after the GAO rendered its decision, which lifted an automatic stay imposed by the protest.